 - Children of any age with a developmental or physical disability who meet specified eligibility criteria described below.

-- Extended dependent children who meet specified eligibility criteria.
+- Extended dependent children who meet specified eligibility criteria described below.

 Extended dependents may include a grandchild, niece, nephew, or other child for whom you, your spouse, or your SRDP are legal custodians or legal guardians.
 The legal responsibility is demonstrated by a valid court order and the child's official residence with the custodian or guardian.

 Foster children are not extended dependents unless you, your spouse, or your SRDP are legally required to provide support ahead of adoption.